AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 If you use Amazon S3 as your source connector, you can follow the instructions in either the API tutorial on [creating an Amazon S3 connector](../sources/tutorials/api/create/cloud-storage/s3.md) or the UI tutorial on [creating an Amazon S3 connector](../sources/tutorials/ui/create/cloud-storage/s3.md) to learn how to create, connect to, and ingest data within the connector.

 For more detailed instructions on source connectors, please read the [source connectors overview](../sources/home.md).
-To learn more about Flow Service, the API which sources is based off of, please read the [Flow Service API reference](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+To learn more about Flow Service, the API which sources are based off of, please read the [Flow Service API reference](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ## Evaluate your data